 Moreover, there exists uncertainty in the context of a supervisory decision establishing when the point of non-viability has been reached as well as in the context of a statutory bail-in set up under the new Bank Recovery and Resolution Directive.
-The Compartment will not invest in distressed or defaulted debt securities.
+The Compartment will not invest in Distressed Securities.